MileHacker Logo

 Nearby Coastal Towns & Islands

 • Split: A short bus or ferry ride away.
-Visit Diocletian's Grand house and explore its vibrant city life.
+Visit Diocletian's Grand house and explore its lively city life.

-• Hvar/Vis/Brač: Day trips to these popular islands are possible by boat tours from Trogir or Split.
+• Hvar/Vis/Brač: Day trips to this group popular islands are possible by boat tours from Trogir or Split.

 • A Famous geothermal spa in iceland: A popular boat trip destination.
 Clear waters ideal for swimming and snorkeling.